“A thought, even a possibility, can shatter and transform us.” – Friedrich Wilhelm Nietzsche

 Thought-starter questions are designed to stimulate thinking in the team.
 Specifically, for each FMEA element, like function, failure mode, effect, etc., the purpose of thought-starter questions is to get the team thinking constructively about that specific element.

-What are examples of though-starter questions in a Design FMEA?
+What are examples of thought-starter questions in a Design FMEA?

 I’ll use a simple example of a Design FMEA on a bicycle brake cable to illustrate this technique.
 Click Excerpt from All-Terrain Brake Cable Design FMEA to see an excerpt from a fictitious FMEA on brake cable.